 \subsection{Once-for-All Training Frameworks}

 Once-for-All (OFA) training frameworks aim to train a large overparametrized super-net only once, that can provide multiple optimized sub-networks of varying sizes later, facilitating flexible deployment across diverse hardware platforms \cite{OFA_1,OFA_2,OFA_3}.
-SNNs \cite{SNN_1,SNN_2} are the OFA frameworks that train a super-net for different widths, enabling accuracy and efficiency trade-off.
-Although OFA approaches provide flexibility and avoid retraining for each device, they introduce significant training complexity and do not perform well across different datasets.
-The super-net supports all possible sub-nets in its parameter space leading to challenges in optimization, high training costs, and reduced specialization of the sub-nets compared to individually trained models due to the shared nature of parameters.
+Following this approach, SNNs \cite{SNN_1,SNN_2} train a super-net for different widths, enabling accuracy and efficiency trade-off.
+Although OFA training provides flexibility and avoids retraining for each device, it introduces significant training complexity and does not perform well across different datasets.
+Moreover, the super-net parameters are shared among all the sub-nets that leads to challenges in optimization, high training costs, and reduced specialization of the sub-nets compared to individually trained models \cite{SNN_1,OFA_1}.

-While all these methods have advanced the domain of efficient deep learning, each one suffers from its limitations which highlight the need for an alternative and simple paradigm that directly adapts model depth to the complexity of the task at hand.
-Optimally Deep Networks (ODNs) tackle this gap by progressively expanding their depth in a data-driven manner, cutting down the unnecessary memory footprint while maintaining competitive accuracy.
+While all these methods have advanced the domain of efficient deep learning, each one suffers from its limitations which highlight the need for an alternative and simple paradigm that directly adapts model size to the complexity of the task at hand.
+Optimally Deep Networks (ODNs) tackle this gap by progressively expanding model depth in a data-driven manner, cutting down the unnecessary memory footprint while maintaining competitive accuracy.